 October 22, 1878 is considered to be the day of the foundation of the Hrvatski crveni križ (Croatian Red Cross).
 On this day, the first voluntary association based on the international principles of the Red Cross movement was founded in Zadar.

 Its name at the time was Domoljubna zadruga za pomoć stradalnicima (A patriotic cooperative for helping victims).
 The purpose of this association was to provide help to the victims of war.
 The organization did not operate under the name Hrvatski Crveni križ until 1991.

 The Croatian Red Cross had an enormous role in the Croatian War of Independence.
 They provided people with humanitarian aid, food, and psychological help.
 They also collected more than a million blood donations to help health institutions.

-The Red Cross was awarded the Povelja Republike Hrvatske (Charter of the Republic of Croatia) in recognition of their 120 years of operation on October 15, 1998.
-The Povelja Republike Hrvatske is a state recognition for significant contribution to the development of the Republic of Croatia.
+The Red Cross was awarded the Povelja Republike Hrvatske (Charter of the Republic of Croatia) in recognition of its 120 years of operation on October 15, 1998.
+The Povelja Republike Hrvatske is a state recognition for a significant contribution to the development of the Republic of Croatia.

 On May 2, 1843, Sakcinski gave the first speech in the Croatian language at a session of the Sabor after several centuries.
 He suggested that the Croatian language should become the official diplomatic language instead of the Latin language.

 Croatian Parliament has used the Croatian language as the official language of the parliament’s sessions since 1848.

 Learn the Croatian language by following our weekly Croatian language lessons available here.